tornadoweb/tornado/docs/overview.rst

 -  ``path`` - the request path (everything before the ``?``)
 -  ``headers`` - the request headers

-See the class definition for `tornado.httpserver.HTTPRequest` for a complete list of attributes.
+See the class definition for `tornado.httputil.HTTPServerRequest` for a complete list of attributes.

 Overriding RequestHandler methods